ramiel/streamfp/README.md

 The main idea is to let you easily manipulate your streamed data.

 - The stream is not changed.
 No new stream class wraps your streams that remain always pure node streams.
-- Every node stream functionality works.
+- Every node.js stream functionality works.
 You can mix `compose` from this library with `pipe` from node's core library.
-- Let you manage your stream flow in a functional programming style.
+- It lets you manage your stream flow in a functional programming style.
 - Easy: you can do everything with three building blocks: map, filter, reduce.
 - Powerful: Lot of more complex building blocks are available to let you better express your code.
+- Customizable: Write your own transformers or pipelines for later reuse.

-**NOTE**: while the module is complete and fully functional, this documentation is not.
+**NOTE**: while the module is complete and fully working, this documentation is not.

 # Table of Content